Simulate from PKPD & QSP models in R

 and utilizes an ODE-solver from ODEPACK

 which is freely-available in the public domain.
 We develop mrgsolve on github, with input and contributions from the pharmacometrics modeling and simulation community.
 We welcome feature requests and bug reports on the GitHub site issue tracker.
+We also welcome questions about your model or simulation code on the discussion board.

 Documentation

-- User Guide: In-depth description and discussion about how mrgsolve works, including code block reference
+- User Guide: In-depth description and discussion about how mrgsolve works, including code block reference.

 - R documentation: All mrgsolve documentation that you would find in the